searica/TerrainTools/README.md

 **Server-Side Info**: This mod does work as a client-side only mod and only needs to be installed on the server if you wish to enforce configuration settings.

+**Security note**: Ward checks cover the full local brush footprint, but Valheim's client-owned terrain RPCs are not server-authoritative validation.
+Untrusted or modified clients are outside the supported security model.

 Version 1.4.4 targets Valheim 1.0, BepInEx 5.4.2350, and Jotunn 2.30.0.
-English and Russian gameplay text is available under `Package/Translations`.
+English and Russian gameplay text is available under `Package/Translations/TerrainTools/<Language>`; installed external files override the embedded defaults.

 **Terrain paint note**: Valheim stores terrain paint on a coarse interpolated mask.
 The visible texture edge can therefore extend slightly beyond a square preview.
 The same behavior was reproduced with another terrain-paint tool and is an engine limitation, not a larger height-operation area.